Product Instructions

 Finally, a continuous sheet of gasket material (commonly called cover gasket) can be applied to the entire top surface of the fixture plate.
 To create the required vacuum zones, an engraving bit is used to cut away the unwanted gasket material and create vacuum zones under each part position.
 This approach is great for very small and intricate parts that are otherwise very challenging to hold or require secondary processes.

-4. Within the sealed regions, there must also be hole for a vacuum inlet.
+All 3 of these options are valid solutions for fixture plates. - Within the sealed regions, there must also be hole for a vacuum inlet.
 Place a .400” [10.2 mm] diameter hole so it aligns with a channel in the AirWeights grid underneath, while still being close to centered within the gasket boundary.
 Smaller holes may be required for very small parts and are acceptable in those cases.
 Machine the holes last when making your fixture plate and DO NOT CUT THROUGH or pressure will release, your fixture plate may come loose and you may damage your AirWeight by cutting into it.
 Use a drill, countersink or razor blade from the backside to break through the thin onion skin left at each vacuum inlet location.

 Using Your AirWeights